Sandler, Travis & Rosenberg, P.A.

 MARK TALLO is a Member in the Import and Export Practice Group of Sandler, Travis & Rosenberg, P.A., resident in the Washington, D.C., office.
 His practice areas include customs, import and export compliance, and international anti-corruption measures such as the Foreign Corrupt Practices Act as well as advising clients on duty savings opportunities through the First Sale Rule and U.S. preference programs, including the Generalized System of Preferences and bilateral and regional free trade agreements.

-Prior to become an associate with the Firm Mr. Tallo served ST&R as a paralegal and law clerk, assisting clients with AD/CV proceedings, tariff classification issues, protests, FTA implementation and decisions by NAFTA and WTO dispute settlement panels.
+Before becoming an associate with the firm, Mr. Tallo served ST&R as a paralegal and law clerk, assisting clients with AD/CV proceedings, tariff classification issues, protests, FTA implementation and decisions by NAFTA and WTO dispute settlement panels.
 While attending law school he worked as an investigative law clerk for the Office of the Inspector General at the Department of Defense and as a litigation paralegal assistant with a law firm.

 Mr. Tallo holds a J.D. from The George Washington University Law School and a B.A. in political science from Houghton College.
 He is a member of the bar in Maryland.